microsoft/fluentui/packages/react-components/react-skeleton/SPEC.md

 - **Display** - The `Skeleton` will use the following priority:

-  - Specifying the `customElementsGroup` prop will allow the use of custom shapes based on the default shapes.
+  - Specifying the `appearance` prop will allow the use of a `materialos` based appearance.
+  - Specifying `wave` or `pulse` will change the animation style of the `Skeleton`
   - The component also has `rtl` support and will animate the `Skeleton` from right to left if set.

 ### Interaction